shortishly/pgec/README.md

 create publication pub for table xy;
 ```

+pgec supports [row filters and column lists][shortishly-pgec] in
+PostgreSQL 15.

 Leave the SQL shell running.
 Start `pgec` in another terminal. `pgec`
 will act as an edge cache for publication we have just created.